-While the details surrounding how a scam plays out vary greatly, most follow a similar theme.
+While the details surrounding the way, a scam plays out can vary greatly, most follow a similar theme.
 They try to get victims to share personal information or to pay for a service or product that doesn’t exist.

 They insist on a specific method of payment.
-If an online seller or service provider only accepts payment through a wire transfer or a prepaid debit card, you’re likely looking at a scam.
+If an online seller or service provider will only accept payment through a wire transfer or a prepaid debit card, you’re likely looking at a scam.

 Keep yourself safe by following these rules:

 - Don’t open unsolicited emails.
 If you already have, don’t click on any embedded links.

 - Never send money by insecure means to an unknown party.

 - Protect your devices by using the most up-to-date operating systems, choosing two-factor authentication, and using strong, unique passwords for every account.

 - Choose the strongest privacy settings for your social media accounts.

 - Keep yourself in the know about the latest scams and learn how to protect yourself.

 - Educate your kids about basic computer safety and privacy.